-- K. Shafer, Vice President for Operations
+- K. Shafer, Vice President of Operations

-- B. Miller, Director of Facility Services
+- B. Markley, Director of Facility Services

-- B. Neuenschwander, Director of Safety
+- Bryce Wickard, Director of Safety

-Winding Hill Facility Contacts
+Winding Hill facility contacts

-- Vice President for Operations - Please have the staff at Winding hill email Danielle Rutherford at drutherford@cra-architects.com with any building concerns.
+- Vice President for Operations, ext.
+6003 - Please have the staff at Winding Hill email Danielle Rutherford at drutherford@cra-architects.com with any building concerns.
 Her cell is 717-756-3022 for urgent emergencies.